If you are planning a trip to San Francisco, visiting Muir Woods should be at the top of your bucket list.

 Muir Woods Shuttle

-The Muir Woods public shuttle is a popular, cheap, and convenient way to visit Muir Woods.
-The shuttle runs every 30 minutes and offers shuttles both to and from Muir Woods.
+The Muir Woods Public Shuttle is a popular, cheap, and convenient way to visit Muir Woods.
+The shuttle runs every 30 minutes and offers rides both to and from the monument.

 Private Car

 Looking for a splurge?
-Other than using a tour service, visiting Muir Woods by private car is the second most convenient option for getting to Muir Woods.
-While this option is the most expensive by quite a bit, you will have a confirmed way to get to and from the national monument.
-Most companies require a minimum of 4 hours for a private car service and can take you all around the city and the surrounding areas.
+Other than using a tour service, visiting Muir Woods by private car is the second most convenient option.
+While this choice is the most expensive by quite a bit, you will have a confirmed way to get to and from the monument.
+Most companies require a minimum of four hours and can take you all around the city and surrounding areas.

 What You’ll See Visiting Muir Woods